Nootropics for brain injury and repair

 If you’ve spent any time here on Nootropics Expert®, you have a good idea how certain nootropics can benefit your brain.

 But if you’re just getting started with nootropics, the choices can seem overwhelming.
 Will one nootropic work?
 Will it take more that one supplement to solve my problem?
-If more than one, how do I combine them for best results?
+If more than one, how do I combine other nootropics for best results?

 Here are some tips that should help …